apache/nuttx/configs/stm32f429i-disco/README.txt

 ===========================

 I use a USB cable to power and program it.
-And I use a USB/Serial connected to pins PA9 and PA10 for the serial console.
+And I use a USB/Serial connected to pins PA9 and PA10 for the serial console (See the section "UARTs" below).

 FLASH may be programmed: